loschorts/loschorts.github.io/bnbauth.md

 Don't worry if you want to do other things at those life-cycle events (e.g., have more initial state).
 Write your component hooks as normal, and React will run both the mixin hook and your hook when the event triggers.

 ### 3. Create a NavBar
 Use your sprinkly-shiny mixin to create a NavBar component in your App that shows a login/signup form if nobody is logged in, and greets the user and gives them a logout button if they are logged in.
+Make sure to show errors if they screw up the forms!